EXXETA/wordpress-plugin-donations/README.md

     * Woocommerce-Services
 * Used Theme
     * Shophistic Lite

-# Plugin Development

-**NOTE:** For an easy setup procedure, simply execute `setup.sh` in this repository.

-* You need [Composer](https://getcomposer.org) as package manager for PHP and `npm` for JavaScript.
- Note: You need the `openssl` extension of PHP.
-* cd into `donations-plugin` directory and execute `composer install` and `npm install`
-* Build JS artifacts via `npm run build` (during development you can also use `npm run start`)
-* Start the whole stack (database + wordpress instance) in containers and find out the container ID of the wordpress instance via `docker ps`
-* Get a shell inside the wordpress development container it via: `docker exec -ti <container_id> bash`.
-Your working directory inside the container is `/var/www/html`.
-* Use the `wp` command as documented [here](https://wp-cli.org), e.g. to enable/disable the current plugin type `wp plugin toggle donations-plugin`

 ## Shutdown and cleanup
 **Warning:** This will remove the complete database and existing data!